 RWJF’s $500 million commitment to helping all kids grow up at a healthy weight underscores the belief that achieving a healthy weight is much more than just hitting a number on a scale; it’s in many ways central to kids’ academic, social, and emotional development as well.
 So let’s redouble our efforts to ensure we’re giving all kids a healthy start from their very first days.

-Donald Schwarz, former vice president, Program, guided the Foundation's strategies and worked closely with colleagues, external partners and community leaders to build a Culture of Health in America, enabling everyone to live the healthiest life possible.
+Donald Schwarz, MD, MPH, MBA former vice president, Program, guided the Foundation's strategies and working closely with colleagues, external partners and community leaders to build a Culture of Health in America, enabling everyone to live the healthiest life possible.

-Richard Hamburg is Interim President and CEO at Trust for America's Health (TFAH) where he has helped lead TFAH's efforts to ensure disease prevention is a centerpiece of health reform, and has been instrumental in TFAH's work on obesity prevention, and increasing support for public health programs.
+Richard Hamburg, Trust for America's Health (TFAH), has helped lead TFAH's efforts to ensure disease prevention is a centerpiece of health reform, and has been instrumental in their work on obesity prevention.